KenKundert/flicker-noise/README.rst

 signal is not a pure tone sinusoid, but rather a fully rectified sinusoid.
-So rather than have a single spectral component at 131kHz, it has components at each of the even harmonics of 131kHz, meaning it has components at DC, and 262kHz, 524kHz, etc.  The result is that the *1/f* noise from the resistor is replicated and shifted up by each harmonic, meaning that there are peaks at each of the harmonics of the rectified sine wave.
-The peaks are equally spaced in frequency, but they appear to be getting closer together at higher frequencies because this is a log-log plot.
+So rather than have a single spectral component at 131kHz, it has components at each of the even harmonics of 131kHz, meaning it has components at DC, and 262kHz, 524kHz, etc.  The result is that the *1/f* spectrum from the flicker noise is replicated and shifted up by each harmonic, meaning that there are peaks at each of the harmonics of the rectified sine wave.
+The peaks are equally spaced in frequency, but they appear to be getting closer together at higher frequencies because the *x*-axis uses logarithmic scaling.

 BSIM: